-Edy Nathan is an author, public speaker, and licensed therapist with expertise in grief therapy.
+Edy Nathan, MA, LCSWR, is an author, public speaker, and licensed therapist with expertise in grief therapy.
 She combines psychotherapy with breathwork, imagery, and storytelling to address trauma, abuse, and grief.
 Edy aims to help clients find emotional balance and live fully by embracing and understanding their grief.

 Bessel van der Kolk, MD, a leading figure in trauma research, focuses on treatments stabilizing physiology and enhancing executive functioning for individuals with traumatic stress.
 He pioneered studies on EMDR, yoga, and neurofeedback to improve attentional systems and neural tracks.
 His work established the Trauma Research Foundation, revolutionizing trauma treatment and training.

 Frank Anderson, MD, is a psychiatrist and psychotherapist specializing in trauma and dissociation treatment.
 He integrates neuroscience with the IFS model, teaching brain-based psychotherapy.
 An IFS Institute Lead Trainer and Trauma Center affiliate, he contributes to trauma professionals' associations and has authored notable works, including Transcending Trauma (2021).

 Deran Young, LCSW is a licensed therapist and retired military officer, co-authored a New York Times Best Seller, "You Are Your Best Thing."
 She founded Black Therapists Rock, a non-profit uniting 30,000+ mental health professionals to combat systemic oppression and trauma's psychological effects.
 She holds a social work degree from the University of Texas and initiated a counseling center in Ghana during her studies.